jonathan-fielding/ic-readme/README.md

 In return, I promise to give you feedback in a timely manner.
 If it’s not clear, and you have a nagging feeling, let me know so I can fix it!
 It’s not intentional.
 I’ll also reply promptly to you, or let you know when you can expect a reply, if you reach out.

+## One to Ones

+While I am not your manager, we might choose to have regular one to ones if there is an area you want my help with.

-Your one to one is a safe space where we can talk confidentially about anything you want to share.
+I treat a one to one with me as safe space where we can talk confidentially about anything you want to share.
 I might take notes but these never leave my computer and are not shared with others without your express permission.

 ## Things you should know